sbackus/antifa-witches/README.md

 Keep track of your success and failures as a group.
 If together you get 3 successes with **witch** and 3 successes with **antifa** you win!
 NatziCon is cancelled and you can go back to planning for the next solstace celebration.
 If together you get 3 fails with **witch** and 3 fails with **antifa** you loose!
-Despite your efforst NatziCon proceeds.
+Despite your efforts NatziCon proceeds.
 Even worse, the media paints you all as a bunch of dangerous radical weirdos and the natzis as the sympathetic victoms.

 ## PORTRAYING MAGIC
 Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking, mysterious, powerful,